 - Another article mentioned Bauer College of Business where I attained my MBA.
 An alum from another state happened to see it and reached out.
 Turns out he is the President and CEO of a boutique consulting firm.
 We ended up messaging, setting up a Skype call, and now I ask him for advice on my business.

 I could go on with how articles have benefited me, but you might not want to write.
 Well, here is an easy example of how LinkedIn can help with your career advancement.
 As part of the BizLatte team, I coach individuals.
 These individuals are usually millennials who are students, unemployed, or underemployed.
 In our first or second session, I look at their resume.
 Most of the time it is too long, and I always have the same response.

 Use LinkedIn for your long-form resume and get your hard-copy down to one page.
 There is usually resistance, but let's be honest.
 Unless you have 20 or 30-years of experience, your resume should be a single page.
 LinkedIn is where you put in all your professional accomplishments.
 We already know over 90% of recruiters are going to vet you on LinkedIn anyway.
 This means you can place all your extra items on the site and keep your resume concise.

 By now it should be clear, LinkedIn is one of the most important tools for professional development.
 Now the question turns to, how is your LinkedIn profile?
 Is it stellar or does it need some work?

 Most people do not realize you can have a killer profile fairly easily.
 All it takes is some strategic steps.
 This is why the BizLatte team put together "Beyond All-Star on LinkedIn."
 In this e-guide, you will find step-by-step instructions to immediately boost your online presence.
 We have spent months putting this together with YOU in mind.

-For only $19.95 you can enhance your profile in just a few days.
+For FREE you can enhance your profile in just a few days.
 Are you ready to move beyond all-star?
 If so, click here and begin your journey for increased professional development.